oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 Oracle Enterprise Manager Database Lifecycle Management (DBLM) Pack  comes with out-of-box Deployment Procedures to provision, clone, and patch various configurations of the Oracle Database.
 The Management Pack offers new capabilities that simplify support for the entire lifecycle of pluggable databases, including migration, plugging and unplugging.
 The Management Pack features include pluggable database (PDB) provisioning and management from the self-service portal, PDB patching and upgrades, and PDB relocation to new platforms.

-On the other hand, DBLM, when combined with Cloud Management Pack (CMP) provides the lifecycle management of PDBs on Database Private Cloud.
-This enables the Self Service Users to Provision, Plug-Unplug , Clone and Migrate PDBs  on the Private Cloud.
+Cloud Management Pack (CMP) that resides on top of DBLM, provides  lifecycle management of PDBs in Database Private Cloud.
+This enables the Self Service Users to Provision, Plug-Unplug , Clone and Migrate PDBs in the Private Cloud.